 Index funds steadily grew in popularity from 1970 to the early 2000s, as more and more investors decided that it was easier, and less expensive, to invest in an index fund.
 During this time period, more and more research came out that documented how difficult it is for a portfolio manager of an investment fund to "outperform the market".
 In fact, most mutual funds run by a portfolio manager actually had poorer results than most index funds, partly because most mutual funds run by a portfolio manager included fairly high annual fees that cut into the results of the fund.
 Index funds, on the other hand, tended to have much lower annual fees.

-When exchange traded funds were invented in 1993, it was the perfect marriage of a new type of investment fund that had certain structural advantages over a mutual fund, and the growing trend towards index investing.
+The debate between the merits of "active investing" versus "index investing" continues to rage on, but over the past twenty years investors increasingly have flocked towards index investing.
+When exchange traded funds, or "ETFs", were invented in 1993, it was the perfect marriage of a new type of investment fund that had certain structural advantages over a mutual fund, and the growing trend towards index investing.
 So ETFs became synonymous with "index investing", even though not all ETFs track an index.
-As shown in this table, most ETFs today track an index:
+And ETFs became very popular.
+As shown in this table, as of today, most ETFs track an index:

 |Investment Style||ETF Count|